×

 If you are thinking about moving to Bergen aan Zee, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Bergen aan Zee can vary greatly depending on the type, size, and location of the property.
 As of now, it's difficult to provide an exact figure without these specifics.
 However, it's generally observed that properties in this coastal town can be quite expensive due to its popularity as a tourist destination and its proximity to the beach.
-For a rough estimate, potential buyers or renters are advised to check real estate websites or contact local real estate agents for the most current and accurate information," explained one expat living in Bergen aan Zee, The Netherlands.
+For a rough estimate, potential buyers or renters are advised to check real estate websites or contact local real estate agents for the most current and accurate information," replied a member in Bergen aan Zee.

 Should I buy or rent a home in Bergen aan Zee?